entando/entando-docs/vuepress/docs/next/tutorials/create/pb/export-bundle-from-application.md

 Password: 1pTZev82Ee
 ```

 3. Login to Keycloak using the admin credentials.
 The URL will be something like `http://YOUR-HOST-NAME/auth/`.
 You can use this command to verify the URL.
 ``` sh
 kubectl describe ingress/quickstart-ingress
 ```

-4. Go to `Clients` → `Create`
+4. Go to `Clients` → `Create`.
 5. Enter a `Client ID` of your choice, e.g. `entando-bundler`, and click `Save`.
 6. The `Settings` tab should be shown.
 Edit the following values:
 * `Access Type:` confidential